meguna/mff/README.md

   the main form
 * remove ingredient with button
 * use Feather Icons by Cole Bemis for UI icons
+* form validation! require the 'name' field to not be empty
+* add fields for group metadata (notes & name)

 ## General To Do Wflow